 R2A calibration is an important step in collecting accurate data

 The R2A needs to converge the GNSS and IMU prior to capture for optimal results.
+This is called calibration.

 Part 1: Static Alignment

 - Turn on the R2A/R360 and "start" recording.
 The interface should say, "Static Calibration"

 Do you hear your camera's shutter?
 If not check that it initialized properly on the status page of the GUI

 Wait 5 seconds for the interface to say, "Waiting for high velocity"